Ph.D. Program in Composition

 The following specific requirements for the program in Composition should be read in the context of the general comments on satisfactory progress provided above.
 The following requirements are a minimal lower limit; students are encouraged to exceed these requirements at whatever rate suits them.

-By the end of year 4 students should have completed and defended their minor field paper and dissertation composition prospectus.
+By the end of year 4 students should have completed and defended their Research Paper and dissertation performance prospectus.
+By the end of year 4, students should have presented their current portfolio at the last composition group lesson of the year (critique).

-Year 5 should be dedicated to composing the dissertation piece.
+Year 5 should be dedicated to composing the dissertation piece and preparing and presenting the dissertation performance component.

 M.A.
 Degree en Route in Composition